lumail/lumail/README.md

     * The messages may be scrolled.

 The missing step is the ability to read individual messages, reply to messages, etc.

+Currently there is the ability to view header-information of single messages, but the actual body-display is not yet coded.

 Screenshots